pavankjadda/SpringBootWarDeployment/README.md

-# SpringDataDemo
+# Spring Boot War Deployment
-Spring Data Demo project created to showcase bug in Spring Data JPA
+Spring Boot War Deployment project created to showcase WAR file deployment in Tomcat along with environment variables

 ### How to run?
 1. Create `springdatademo` database in MySql database